AntonNeld/my-ai-playground/README.md

 In a web browser, connect to `localhost:8300`.

-### Testing
+## Testing

-In another shell, run:
+Run:

 ```sh
 pipenv shell
 pytest
 ```

+The server does not need to be running for this.
 There is no CI, I just try to remember doing it before committing.

 ## Creating new maps